 Your best bet is go to Jo Anne or your local craft store.
-They’ll know the best fabric dye to use for your shirt’s material.posted almost 4 years ago
+They’ll know the best fabric dye to use for your shirt’s material.posted about 4 years ago

 go to a craft store, or somewhere like walmart, and buy a box of RIT dye.